-Melanin is a natural pigment that is responsible for the coloring of skin, hair and eyes in humans and animals.
-It is produced in specialized cells called melanocytes, which are found in the lower layer of the epidermis (upper skin), in hair follicles and in the iris of the eyes.
+Melanin is a natural pigment responsible for the coloration of skin, hair, and eyes in humans and animals.
+It is produced in specialized cells called melanocytes, which are found in the lower layer of the epidermis (outer layer of skin), in hair follicles, and in the iris of the eyes.
 Melanin plays a crucial role in protecting the skin from the harmful effects of ultraviolet (UV) radiation.
-By absorbing UV rays, melanin helps prevent DNA damage, which can lead to skin cancer.
+By absorbing UV rays, melanin helps prevent DNA damage that can lead to skin cancer.

 Types of melanin